 The Asian cordial “kumiss” is made of fermented cow’s milk.
 48

-In Medieval England, beverage alcohol was often served with breakfast.
+In Medieval England, alcohol was often served with breakfast.
 49

 British Isn’t English?

 British wine is not the same as English wine.
 That may seem strange.
-Specifically, British wine is made from imported grapes but English wine is not.
+But British wine is made from imported grapes but English wine is not.
 50

-Drinking chocolate mixed with beverage alcohol was fashionable at European social events in the 17th century.
+Drinking chocolate mixed with alcohol was fashionable at European social events in the 17th century.
 51

 L’Esprit de Courvoisier is a cognac made from brandies distilled between 1802 and 1931.
 (Yes, the earlier period was during the time of Napoleon Bonaparte!)
 It sells for $350 per shot (1 and 1/2 ounces).
 Cognac is a brandy made from white wine grapes grown in the small region of Cognac in France.
 52

 Moonshiners may want to show that their product has high proof and is free of potentially deadly contaminants.
 So they sometimes pour some of theirs on a stump and light it.
 A clear blue flame indicates high proof.
 Any other colors within the flame indicates that it is contaminated.
-Why do people buy unpleasant tasting and potentially deadly moonshine?
-Because legally produced distilled spirits products are very heavily taxed, thus dramatically increasing their cost to the consumer.
+Why do people buy unpleasant tasting and dangerous moonshine?
+Because legally produced distilled spirits products are very heavily taxed.
+This increases their cost to the consumer by about 100%.
 53

 References: Alcoholic Beverages Trivia